muggy8/improbable/have-and-havenot/ZdPimteZ.md

 Speaking of dinner, every day, Phanna has been giving me strange ingredient lists and even stranger cooking instructions.

-Initially, I didn't take it very seriously but a few days ago, I tried one of these strange recipies and it ended up tasting a lot better than I thought.
+Initially, I didn't take it very seriously but a few days ago, I tried one of these strange recipes and it ended up tasting a lot better than I thought.

 But despite the results, ingredients were definitely more difficult to get.